cpoms/innkeeper/README.md

 #### 2. Ensure the schema is in Rails' default connection

-Next, your `database.yml` file must mimic what you've set for your default and persistent schemas in Apartment.
-When you run migrations with Rails, it won't know about the extensions schema because Apartment isn't injected into the default connection, it's done on a per-request basis, therefore Rails doesn't know about `hstore` or `uuid-ossp` during migrations.
+Next, your `database.yml` file must mimic what you've set for your default and persistent schemas in Innkeeper.
+When you run migrations with Rails, it won't know about the extensions schema because Innkeeper isn't injected into the default connection, it's done on a per-request basis, therefore Rails doesn't know about `hstore` or `uuid-ossp` during migrations.
 To do so, add the following to your `database.yml` for all environments